h4rldev/animdl-tui/README.md

 A Terminal User Interface for [animdl](https://github.com/justfoolingaround/animdl)

-(_heck, I had to fork a library and make it better for this_) (__I WON'T ADD FUZZYFINDER FOR THIS BECAUSE TWIST.MOE IS RANCID__)
+(_heck, I had to fork a library and make it better for this_)

+(__I WON'T ADD FUZZYFINDER FOR THIS BECAUSE TWIST.MOE IS RANCID__)

+## Todo

+- Web frontent for it
+- Code Cleanup
+- Less skill issues.

 ## Installation